 - Each string should ideally contain the same model, brand, and quantity of panels for ease of design, racking, and wiring.
 However, varying string sizes can be used for unique MPPTs.
-If two strings are used for MPPT1, they MUST be the same model, brand, and number per string.
-MPPT2 and MPPT3 could differ in model, brank, and number per string (same make/model per string) on the condition that each string complies with the lowest temperature (maximum string number) and maximum amperage calculations. - When solar modules are put in a series string, the voltage multiplies by the number of modules and the amperage stays the same as each module. - Calculate the maximum current of the string so as not to exceed the inverter's MPPT circuit ratings.
+If two strings are used for MPPT 1, they MUST be the same model, brand, and number per string.
+MPPT 2 and MPPT 3 could differ in model, brand, and number per string (same make/model per string) on the condition that each string complies with the lowest temperature (maximum string number) and maximum amperage calculations. - When solar modules are put in a series string, the voltage multiplies by the number of modules and the amperage stays the same as each module. - Calculate the maximum current of the string so as not to exceed the inverter's MPPT circuit ratings.
 Double check if the calculated VMP range is within the 120 - 440VDC optimal MPPT circuit operating range.
-Consult a solar designer if needed. - When solar modules are put in parallel, the amperage multiplies by the number of modules and the voltage stays the same as each module. - The inverter has three MPPT inputs: MPPT1 and MPPT2 will use up to 26 amps each which means strings can be paralleled together for any modules having less than a 13A (Imp) rating, ensuring the total amperage does not exceed 26A.
-MPPT #3 will use up to 15 amps which means strings can be paralleled together for any modules having less than 7.5A (Imp), ensuring the total amperage does not exceed 15A. - All panels on a series/parallel string should face the same orientation and hopefully be exposed to roughly the same shading across the string.
+Consult a solar designer if needed. - When solar modules are put in parallel, the amperage multiplies by the number of modules and the total voltage of the string remains equal to the voltage of a single module within the string.

+- The inverter has three MPPT inputs: MPPT 1 and MPPT 2 will use up to 26A each which means strings can be paralleled together for any modules having less than a 13A (Imp) rating, ensuring the total amperage does not exceed 26A (Imp).
+MPPT 3 will use up to 15 amps which means strings can be paralleled together for any modules having less than 7.5A (Imp), ensuring the total amperage does not exceed 15A (Imp). - All panels on a series/parallel string should face the same orientation and be exposed to roughly the same shading across the string.
 Consideration should be placed on string location and wiring order on the racking to minimize shading effects.
-One shaded module can disproportionately reduce output for the entire string, so avoiding linear strings in favor of rectangular strings can increase output.
-Optimizers can also achieve this. - The total maximum solar input power of the inverter is 21kW
+One shaded module can disproportionately reduce output for the entire string.
+Optimizers can help counteract the effects of partial shading. - The maximum utilized solar input of the inverter is 21kW (DC).

-For all modules, the calculations need to be performed or verified by using a string calculator or consulting a professional.
+For all modules, the calculations need to be performed or verified by using a string calculator (see QR code above) or consulting a professional.